If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website. Find out more about cookies

 Without these cookies, a website cannot remember choices you've previously made or personalise your browsing experience meaning you would have to reset these for every visit.
 In addition, some functionality may not be available if this category is switched off.

 Our websites sometimes integrate with other companies’ sites.
 For example, we integrate with social networking sites such as Twitter and Facebook, to make it easier for you to share what you have read.
 These sites place their own cookies on your browser as a result of us including their icons and ‘like’ or ‘share’ buttons on our sites.

 Evidence of the perilous state of the NHS' medical workforce.

-Patient safety is at risk because there are not enough doctors or clinicians to fully staff services and meet patient demand.
-The BMA continues to highlight the latest data and evidence directly from doctors on the current pressures being faced by the NHS.
+In both primary and secondary care, the NHS in England is routinely overwhelmed by pressures, with funding increasingly falling short of the level required to meet growing demand.
+The BMA continues to highlight the latest data and evidence directly from doctors on the current pressures being faced by the NHS, as well as anticipating likely levels of demand and performance and making related recommendations.
 We also provide BMA members facing overwork and fatigue with guidance and individual support.

 The NHS in England is struggling to meet targets.
 See the data, our analysis and check the heatmap.

 GP surgeries in England are under significant and growing strain with rising demand, as our data shows.